teambit/docs/docs/best-practices.md

 Some libraries need to be singleton in a project.
 For example, you cannot have more than one instance of framework libraries during run time such as React or Angular.
 To ensure the libraries are singletons, and assuming the containing project has those libraries, we should define them as peerDependencies for our component.
 The peerDependencies version should also be as relaxed as possible, e.g. `"react": ">=16.9.0"`.
 This will cover a wide range of versions used in the consuming project.
 If the peerDependency version range does not cover the range installed in the consuming project, the package is installed with multiple versions.
-There are two methods to define peerDependencies for Bit components:
+Two methods to define peerDependencies for Bit components:

 - Define the dependency in the authoring project.
 Bit [dependency algorithm](/docs/dependencies#dependencies) takes the package as peer dependency.
 - Provide [override rules](/docs/overrides) for setting the packages as peer dependencies.